Structure formation during phase transitions in strongly interacting matter

-At small baryon-chemical potentials and high temperatures, QCD predicts a smooth crossover transition from hadronic matter to the quark-gluon plasma at a pseudo-critical temperature.
+At small baryon-chemical potentials and high temperatures QCD predicts a smooth crossover transition from hadronic matter to the quark-gluon plasma at a pseudo-critical temperature.
 Fit of the particle production at top RHIC and LHC energies done with the help of the hadron resonance model \cite{Stachel} yields the value for the pseudo-critical temperature $T_c\simeq (155-160)$ MeV.
 Chemical nonequilibrium approach \cite{Letessier,Petran} yields a smaller value $T_c$.
-The value of the critical temperature predicted by the Lattice QCD calculations for a chiral phase transition is still smaller, $T_{\rm chir}<135$ MeV.
-A primordial hadron-quark particle-antiparticle soup \cite{NUPECC} (or a hadron-quark porridge, as dubbed in \cite{Voskresensky:2004ux}), existed in the early universe about a microsecond after the big bang and is produced in the laboratory at the highest energy heavy-ion collision experiments at RHIC and at LHC.
+The value of the critical temperature predicted by the Lattice QCD calculations \cite{Ding2019} for a chiral phase transition is still smaller, $T_{\rm chir}<135$ MeV.
+A primordial hadron-quark particle-antiparticle soup \cite{NUPECC} (or a hadron-quark porridge, as dubbed in \cite{Voskresensky:2004ux}), existed in the early Universe during microseconds after the Big Bang and is produced in the laboratory at high energy heavy-ion collision experiments at RHIC and at LHC.
 One \cite{Rohrhofer2019,Rohrhofer2020} suggests that chiral quarks are bound by color-electric flux tubes in a regime, which has been dubbed a “stringy liquid”.
-When temperature increases beyond $T_{\rm s} \sim 3T_{\rm ch}$, the color-electric interactions between quarks get screened and the symmetry reduces to the expected chiral symmetry corresponding to a quark gluon plasma.
+When temperature increases beyond $T_{\rm s} \sim 3T_{c}$, the color-electric interactions between quarks get screened and the symmetry reduces to the expected chiral symmetry corresponding to a quark gluon plasma.

-At a hot quasi-equilibrium stage other very specific phenomena of the baryon blurring \cite{Dyugaev:1993mn,Voskresensky:2004ux,Voskresensky:2008ur} and might be a hot Bose condensation for effectively light bosons are possible, since the strong coupling effects dominate over thermal disordering, cf. \cite{Voskresensky:2004ux,Voskresensky:2008ur}.
+At a hot quasi-equilibrium stage very specific phenomena of the baryon blurring \cite{Dyugaev:1993mn,Voskresensky:2004ux,Voskresensky:2008ur} and, might be, a hot Bose condensation for effectively light bosons are possible, since the strong coupling effects dominate over thermal disordering, cf. \cite{Voskresensky:2004ux,Voskresensky:2008ur}.
 For pions the hot Bose condensation may appear either in the s-wave state or in p-wave state at finite pion momentum, $k_0\neq 0$, owing to a strong p-wave pion-nucleon interaction.
 In the latter case the condensate matter may form a glass-like state.

 On the other hand, as it was shown in \cite{Voskresensky1994} and in a number of subsequent works, cf. \cite{Kolomeitsev1995,Voskresensky:1995tx,KKV1996, Voskresensky1996,BFR2014,Kolomeitsev2018,Nazarova2019,Blaschke:2020afk, Kolomeitsev:2019bju}, the Bose-Einstein condensation of pions can occur at a small baryon chemical potential in a nonequilibrium stage characterized by the dynamically fixed pion number provided an initial nonequilibrium state was overpopulated.
 Similarly, the Bose-Einstein condensation of gluons may arise \cite{Blaizot2012,Xu:2014ega,Blaizot2017,Greiner2019,Peshier2019}.